asquare14/Git-Cheat-Sheet/main.md

 `$ git push origin <ur branch-name u want to push to> --force`

 `$ git log`
- - To make sure rebase is done and your can see the commits.
+ - To make sure rebase is done and you can see the commits.

 ### Rebasing